Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Building a Massive Podcast Dataset

-To create a comprehensive and open dataset for research into the podcast ecosystem, or for use in studying related social scientific and linguistic questions, we set out to collect and process all extant podcast content from a fixed slice of time.
-Because our goal is not to redistribute audio files, we only preserve and share transformed versions of original podcast audio, as described below.\footnote{For the purposes of this work, we consider podcasts to be any serially-released audio recordings distributed as mp3 files via RSS feeds; note that this excludes video podcasts that are \emph{only} distributed on platforms such as YouTube.
-Here, we use the term ``podcast'' and ``show'' synonymously, where each podcast consists of or more episodes.}
+To create a comprehensive and open dataset for research into the podcast ecosystem, or for use in studying related social scientific and linguistic questions, we set out to collect and process all extant podcast content available from RSS feeds, covering a fixed slice of time.\footnote{For the purposes of this work, we consider podcasts to be any serially-released audio recordings distributed as mp3 files via RSS feeds; note that this excludes video podcasts that are \emph{only} distributed on platforms such as YouTube.
+Here, we use the term ``podcast'' and ``show'' synonymously, where each podcast consists of one or more episodes.
+For additional discussion of how to define the medium, see \citet{mcgregor.2022.podcast}.}\textsuperscript{,}\footnote{RSS feeds are the standardized format used to structure podcast metadata, allowing them to be streamed across a variety of platforms.
+Although the vast majority of podcasts are freely available and portable in this way, a subset have exclusive deals with specific hosting platforms preventing public access to their feeds.} Although long term dynamics of podcasts are also of great interest, \acronym provides a foundation for future exploration, and can easily be extended by others using code that we will release.
+Because our goal is not to redistribute audio files, we only preserve and share transformed versions of original podcast audio, as described below.

-\subsection{Initial data collection}
+\subsection{Initial Data Collection}

-To bound the scope of the initial dataset, we chose the months of May and June, 2020, and attempt to collect all podcast audio files from that time that are still available from RSS feeds.\footnote{Choosing a time period from the recent past allows us to understand the data with some context; notable events during this time period include the murder of George Floyd and the ensuing protests, the start of Operation Warp Speed, and US deaths from COVID-19 passing 100K people.} To identify RSS feeds, we start with data from Podcast Index, which includes information on over 4 million different shows, complete with podcast-level metadata.\footnote{\url{https://podcastindex.org/}} Using the RSS feeds provided by Podcast Index, we identify 273K English-language shows that released episodes during May or June, 2020.
+To bound the scope of the initial dataset, we chose the months of May and June, 2020, and attempt to collect all podcast audio files from that time that are still available from RSS feeds.\footnote{Choosing a time period from the recent past allows us to understand the data with some context; notable events during this time period include the murder of George Floyd and the ensuing protests, the start of Operation Warp Speed, and US deaths from COVID-19 passing 100K people.} To identify RSS feeds, we start with data from Podcast Index, a public database which includes information on over 4 million different shows, complete with podcast-level metadata.\footnote{\url{https://podcastindex.org/}} Using the RSS feeds provided by Podcast Index, we identify 273K English-language shows that released episodes during May or June, 2020.
 From these feeds, we are able to download both audio files and episode-level metadata for a total of 1.3M episodes from 247K different shows.